gnauhzTzu/DataScienceResources/README.md

 ********************************************
 TIPS IN PRACTICE

-As far as I know, fread() in data.table has the best performance in importing (big) csv files.
-It also has a lot convenience features https://www.r-bloggers.com/efficiency-of-importing-large-csv-files-in-r/ https://github.com/Rdatatable/data.table/wiki/Convenience-features-of-fread
+As far as I know, `fread()` in `data.table` has the best performance in importing (big) csv files.
+It also has a lot convenience features:

+https://www.r-bloggers.com/efficiency-of-importing-large-csv-files-in-r/
+https://github.com/Rdatatable/data.table/wiki/Convenience-features-of-fread

 Certain algorithms in sklearn, XGBoost can only have numerical values as their predictor variables.
 Hence Label Encoding or One Hot Encoding becomes necessary.
 But in H2O say Distributed Random Forest, you can use categorical variables in input data frame, H2O will deal with it.

-how to properly cross-validate when we have imbalanced data:
+how to properly **cross-validate** when we have **imbalanced** data:

- # Oversampling the minority class can result in over-fitting problems if we oversample before cross-validating
+ * Oversampling the minority class can result in over-fitting problems if we oversample before cross-validating
- # Undersampling could solve the class imbalance issue and increased the sensitivity of our models, but results could be poor because the more imbalanced the dataset the more samples will be discarded when undersampling, therefore throwing away potentially useful information.
+ * Undersampling could solve the class imbalance issue and increased the sensitivity of our models, but results could be poor because the more imbalanced the dataset the more samples will be discarded when undersampling, therefore throwing away potentially useful information.
- # I found deep neural network models could deal with the imbalanced dataset better when having at least more than 30 features.
+ * I found deep neural network models could deal with the imbalanced dataset better when having at least more than 30 features.
- # Perform feature selection before we go into cross-validation.
+ * Perform feature selection before we go into cross-validation.
- # oversampling must be part of the cross-validation and not done before.
+ * oversampling must be part of the cross-validation and not done before.
-    # Inside the cross-validation loop, get a sample out and do not use it for anything related to features selection, oversampling or model building.
+    * Inside the cross-validation loop, get a sample out and do not use it for anything related to features selection, oversampling or model building.
-    # Oversample your minority class, without the sample you already excluded.
+    * Oversample your minority class, without the sample you already excluded.
-    # Use the excluded sample for validation, and the oversampled minority class + the majority class, to create the model.
+    * Use the excluded sample for validation, and the oversampled minority class + the majority class, to create the model.
-    # Repeat n times, where n is your number of samples (if doing leave one participant out cross-validation).
+    * Repeat n times, where n is your number of samples (if doing leave one participant out cross-validation).

 http://www.marcoaltini.com/blog/dealing-with-imbalanced-data-undersampling-oversampling-and-proper-cross-validation

 ********************************************